health-data-science-OR/coding-for-ml/content/03_mgt/03_pypi/01_pypi.md

-# PyPi
+# Installable Python packages

-If you want to deploy a python package professionally, sustainably, and easily to colleagues, clients or just everyone in general then a great way to do it is using the Python Package Index (PyPi) and `pip`.
-In this chapter we will learn how to setup a python package so that it is ready to be uploaded to PyPi and also how to use `setup-tools` and `twine`.
+If you want to deploy a python package professionally, sustainably, and easily to colleagues, clients or just everyone in general then a great way to do it is using a combination of GitHub, and/or the Python Package Index (PyPI) and `pip`.
+In this chapter we will learn how to setup a python package so that it is ready to be installed from GitHub or PyPI and also how to use `hatch`.

 ## What is pip?

-A package management system for installing **local packages and python packages from the Python package index (PyPi - pronounced Pie Pie)**.
+A package management system for installing **local packages, packages from GitHub and python packages from the Python package index**.
 Example usage:

 `$ pip install numpy`